IMMRMKW/Ventilation_controller_cc/README.md

 A custom Home Assistant component that automatically controls your Ramses RF ventilation unit based on real-time air quality measurements.
 The controller uses air quality sensors to calculate an index from 0 (excellent) to 5 (very poor) and adjusts fan speed accordingly.

+**Supported Sensor Types:**

+- CO2 (Carbon Dioxide)
+- PM (Particulate Matter - PM1.0, PM2.5, PM10)
+- VOC (Volatile Organic Compounds)
+- Humidity

+*Need support for other sensor types?
+Feel free to open an issue on GitHub!*

+The controller supports multi-zone systems by mimicking a CO2 sensor for each zone, without interfering with existing sensors already bound to your ventilation box or zone controller.
+The current version uses fake remote devices to send commands to your ventilation system.

+**Prerequisites:** This guide assumes you have already configured Ramses CC integration with a working remote device in Home Assistant.

 ## How to Use

 ### Step 1: Configure Ramses CC